VH-AAY Grumman G.21 Goose (c/n 1008)

 (shouldn't that be Geese?) for oil exploration work being done by their subsidiary Papuan Oil

 Development Co.
-The first is seen above in this photo from the H. C. Kavelaars collection
+The first is seen above in this grainy photo (via the CAHS) which also

-being crated for shipment to Port Moresby.
-As can be seen the wing center section on which
+Port Moresby.
+As can be seen the wing center section on which Pratt and Whitney Wasp

-Pratt and Whitney Wasp Juniors were mounted was an integral part of the hull.
-In addition to
+Juniors were mounted was an integral part of the hull.
+In addition to work in support of oilfield

-work in support of oilfield development this aircraft also undertook mail flights from Port Moresby
+development this aircraft also undertook mail flights from Port Moresby to Darwin in 1938

-to Darwin in 1938 supplementing the weekly service provided by W.R.
+supplementing the weekly service provided by W.R.
 Carpenter's D.H.86Bs.

 Later in its time in New Guinea the Goose was transferred to the Mining Company of Dutch New